AdamFehse/mapappv10/README.md

   2. Researchers have access to money (through Gov. funding)
   3. Researchers need artists' work

-We bring artists, researchers, and community members together with a shareable, social platform.
-(Engaging, I always forget engaging)
+We bring artists, researchers, and community members together with a shareable, engaging social platform.

 Designed with multiplexing in mind.
-Native ES6 modules give me the modular experience.
+Native ES6 modules give the modular experience.
 Performant across devices and connections and should be browser compatible.

 No backend.
 No servers were hurt in making this.
 No build, all CDN.